-In the Midwestern US, subsurface tile drainage systems facilitate the transport of excess fertilizer nutrients like nitrogen (N) and phosphorus (P) to adjacent streams, where they are then transported downriver causing numerous environmental problems including contaminated drinking water, algal blooms, and subsequent hypoxic “dead zones” after the blooms die and decompose.
+In the Midwestern US, subsurface tile drainage systems facilitate the transport of excess fertilizer nutrients like nitrogen (N) and phosphorus (P) to adjacent streams, where they are then transported downriver causing numerous environmental problems including contaminated drinking water, downstream algal blooms, and subsequent hypoxic “dead zones” after the blooms die and decompose.
 Planting cover crops is a conservation tool that can be used to reduce N and P loss via tile drains by retaining excess N and P on agricultural fields during Winter and Spring when fields are normally bare.
-The goal of this project was to quantify the water quality benefits of implementing cover crops at the watershed-scale.
-Cover crops were planted on ~70% of croppable acres in the Shatto Ditch Watershed (Kosciusko Co., IN).
-We collected water samples from tile drain outlets and stream sites every 14 days in order to accurately determine how cover crops reduce nitrogen and phosphorus exports from agricultural fields.
-We communicated our results to potential adopters/promoters of cover crops by attending meetings and field days with the goal of facilitating adoption of large-scale cover crop implementation throughout the region.
-We evaluated the progress of our water quality monitoring by continuously conducting water chemistry analysis, data processing, and meetings with our partners.
-The outcomes of this project provide quantitative data about the water quality benefits of cover crops to farmers and resource managers.
+This project, titled “Quantifying the impacts of planting cover crops as a conservation tool to reduce nutrient loss from Midwestern farms”, will quantify the water quality and quantity benefits of implementing cover crops at the watershed-scale.
+We will plant ~70% of the Shatto Ditch Watershed (Kosciusko Co., IN.) in cover crop and collect water samples from tile drain outlets and stream sites every 14 days.
+This high-frequency sampling will allow us to accurately determine how cover crops reduce nitrogen and phosphorus exports from agricultural fields.
+We will effectively translate the results of our research to potential adopters/promoters of cover crops throughout the region using an already-successful schedule of meetings and field days.
+We will use these outreach activities to encourage and facilitate the adoption of large-scale cover crop implementation.
+We will evaluate the progress of our water quality monitoring using continuous water chemistry analysis, data processing, and quarterly reports to and meetings with our partners.
+The outcomes of this project will provide hard, quantitative data about the water quality benefits of cover crops to farmers and resource managers.